camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ```

 Please be aware, that uncatched exceptions still lead to sending fail commands (or error commands in case of `BpmnErrorException`).
-It's the responsability of the worker implementation to catch and handle all exceptions if a different behaviour is intended.
+It's the responsibility of the worker implementation to catch and handle all exceptions if a different behaviour is intended.

 ### Dynamic message receiver